Marti-Ritter/contextual-modulation-and-blunted-defensive-responses-to-predators/README.md

-# Suppression of flight and freezing responses in a simulated foraging environment containing a predator
+# Contextual modulation and blunted defensive responses to predators in head-fixed and freely moving mice
 ![Visualization of the analysis done to compare pupil diameters.](./images/SimulatedForageAnalysis.gif)

 ## Abstract